usnistgov/optbayesexpt/docs/manual_demos.rst

     Compared to examples in the numba documentation (see https://numba.pydata.org/numba-doc/latest/user/5minguide.html#how-to-measure-the-performance-of-numba) the acceleration in this
     example seems small.
-Is that because numpy array math is already compiled?
+One possible explanation for the small speed increase is that much of the computation already takes advantage of math using numpy arrays, which are pre-compiled operations.